 It was announced from Buckingham Palace, Aug 7 that the Queen is expecting a baby early next year.

-It was announced from Buckingham Palace, Aug 7 that the Queen is expecting a baby early next year.
+Background: It was announced from Buckingham Palace, Aug 7 that the Queen is expecting a baby early next year.
 The news came the day after the Queen, Prince Philip, and their children, Prince Charles and Princess Anne, left Euston Station, London, (Aug 6) by train for Balmoral for their summer holiday.